Crytochain/Crypto/Chain3.md

 ---

 # Chain3 JavaScript API
 MOAC JavaScript API was built for MOAC chain.
-It followed the Ethereum web3.js API routines and made it close enough so the users can easily move their Ðapp to MOAC chain.
+It was forked from the Ethereum web3.js API routines and made it close enough so the users can easily move their Ðapp to MOAC chain.

-To make a Ðapp work on MOAC network, user should use the `chain3` object provided by the [chain3.js library](https://github.com/innowells/Chain3).
+To make a Ðapp work on MOAC network, user should use the `chain3` object provided by the [chain3.js library](https://github.com/MOACChain/chain3).
 It communicates to a local MOAC  node through [RPC calls](https://github.com/MOACChain/moac-core/wiki/RPC). chain3.js works with any MOAC node, which exposes an RPC layer.

 `chain3` contains the `mc` object - `chain3.mc` (for specifically MOAC blockchain interactions).
 Over time we'll introduce other objects for each of the other chain3 protocols.
-Working [examples can be found here](https://github.com/MOACChain/chain3.js/tree/master/examples).
+Working [examples can be found here](https://github.com/MOACChain/chain3/tree/master/examples).

-If you want to look at some more sophisticated examples using chain3.js check out these [useful Ðapp patterns](https://github.com/MOACChain/wiki/wiki/Useful-Ðapp-Patterns).

 ## Using callbacks